≡ Menu

 As you can see, equities (stocks) have done much better than bonds or cash over the long-term.

-• The seemingly steady graph disguises a lot of ups-and-downs, such as the 2008/9 bear market!
+• The seemingly inexorable rise of equities disguises many setbacks, such as the 2008/9 bear market.

-• The US has been one of the very best performing countries in stock market terms over the past 115 years.
-Extrapolating that to other regions (or even into the future) could be misleading.
+• The US has been one of the very best performing countries in stock market terms over the past 124 years.
+Extrapolating this to other regions (or even into the future) could be misleading.

-• A UK investor putting money to work in the US faces currency risk, which can increase or reduce your returns.
+• A UK investor putting money to work in the US faces currency risk, which can increase or reduce your returns, as we’ll see below.

-Let’s now look more closely at US historical asset class returns in real terms (that is adjusted for inflation).
+Let’s now look more closely at US historical annualised2 asset class returns including gold and commodities.

-US real asset class returns (% per annum)
+US asset class annualised returns (% per annum)

 As the table shows, US equities have delivered returns far ahead of inflation.